JIY106/EpiMII/README.md

       ```
       ./FAST2Pir.sh
       ```
       Run Buildmodel2.py to start modeling.
-Then, you will get the Modelled .pdb files in the current folder with temporary files.
+Then, you will get the Modeled .pdb files in the current folder with temporary files.
       ```
       python Buildmodel2.py
       ```